Meet the great players of Jazzistry, Our “Jazzhistorians”:

-Every artist performing in Vincent York’s Jazzistry has a distinguished career as an independent professional jazz musician.
+As Jazzistry’s bandleader, Vincent York draws on the wealth of outstanding local professional artists to unveil the story of jazz to audiences of all ages, time and again, each time with different twists and fresh interpretation.Every artist performing in Vincent York’s Jazzistry has a distinguished career as an independent professional jazz musician.
 The personality of each musician and the character of each instrument contribute to the collective voice that tells this historic and American story.

 Trumpet & Flugelhorn

-Guitar & Banjo
+Guitars, Mandolin & Banjo

-Gary Schunk (Detroit) Based in Detroit, Schunk has earned much acclaim as both an acoustic pianist and as electronic keyboardist for his own electric jazz trio Schunk-Starr-Dryden.
-In 1995, Schunk was chosen as one of ten winners in JAZZIZ magazine’s “Keyboards on Fire” contest.
-His composition, Backward Glance, is featured on the JAZZIZ compilation CD as well as his independently produced debut CD, The Key Player.Schunk has played with numerous jazz greats, including Joe Williams, Earl Klugh, Pepper Adams, David “Fathead” Newman and many others.
+Gary Schunk has earned much acclaim as both an acoustic pianist and as electronic keyboardist for his own electric jazz trio Schunk-Starr-Dryden.
+In 1995, Gary was chosen as one of ten winners in JAZZIZ magazine’s “Keyboards on Fire” contest.
+His composition, Backward Glance, is featured on the JAZZIZ compilation CD as well as his independently produced debut CD, The Key Player.
+Gary has played with numerous jazz greats, including Joe Williams, Earl Klugh, Pepper Adams, David “Fathead” Newman and many others.

 Al McKenzie is an accomplished pianist, music director, composer, arranger, band leader and educator.
 Al has toured extensively with many recording artists including The Temptations, The Four Tops, The Motown Group, Anita Baker, Martha Reeves, The Spinners and Etta James, just to name a few of many.
 As former music director and keyboard player for The Temptations he offered his wide-ranging experience and innate talent to promote and enhance the close soul harmonies and fancy footwork of one of Motown’s legends.